Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect

 We note that the weight approximation has practical meanings.
 It reflects the similarity between the previous condition and the current condition.
 The condition is variables that can affect random parameters in the model.
 In our newsvendor pricing problem, it means the pricing decision and features that can affect the random demands.
 For instance, when the distance between current condition $(p,z)$ and previous condition $(p^i,z^i)$ is large, the kernel weight will decrease, meaning that sample $i$ is not similar to current condition and plays a minor role in aiding the decision making.

 Specifically, when we take kNN weight function, the approximate model is equivalent to a nonlinear mixed integer programming (NMIP) problem in (\ref{eq::NMIP-model}).
 This equivalent model can exemplify the intractability incurred by the decision-dependent effect.

-where $[N] = \{1,2,...,N\}$ denotes the index set, $x_i$ are auxiliary variables that indicates whether sample $i$ is a kNN of current condition $(p,z)$. $y_i$ is the auxiliary variable representing the max operator. $M$ is a big number.
+where $x_i$ are auxiliary variables that indicates whether sample $i$ is a kNN of current condition $(p,z)$. $y_i$ is the auxiliary variable representing the max operator. $M$ is a sufficiently large positive number.
 Remark that the decision variable $x_i$ indeed reflects the decision-dependent characteristic since $x_i$ will degenerate to a weight parameter if the problem is not decision-dependent.
 We observe that the nonlinearity is mainly cost by $x_i$, indicating the decision-dependent characteristic significantly increases the complexity of the model.

 We can see from the equivalent model that the approximate model is difficult to solve both in theory and in practice.
 It demonstrates that solving (\ref{eq::appr-obj}) is at least as difficult as optimizing a NMIP model, which is NP-hard.
 Indeed, for a fixed feature $z$, $\hat f(\cdot,\cdot;z)$ is nonlinear and not even continuous since the decision variable $p$ is in the kNN weight weight function.
 We are therefore motivated to develop a reasonable approach for solving the decision-dependent model.